-The Investment Company is authorized to transfer securities from its assets to a counterparty for a certain period of time in exchange for appropriate market consideration.
+The Investment Company is allowed to transfer securities from its own assets for a certain time to the counterparty in return for compensation at market rates.
 The Investment Company ensures that it is able to recall any security that has been lent out or terminate any securities lending and borrowing agreement into which it has entered at any time.
 The Management Company has appointed DWS Investment GmbH for initiating, preparing and executing securities lending and borrowing as well as (reverse) repurchase agreement transactions for the fund (Securities Lending Agent).